 Recent groundwater monitoring results indicate significant capture and ongoing reduction of the perchlorate and hexavalent chromium plumes.
-Perchlorate concentrations in Las Vegas Wash have declined by more than 90% over the last 10 years of groundwater capture system operation.
+Since 2000, perchlorate concentrations in Las Vegas Wash have declined by more than 90% due in part to the groundwater capture system operation.
 The GWETS continues to operate.